SRI-CSL/stegotorus/README.md

 Welcome to StegoTorus by SRI International (http://www.sri.com)

-The StegoTorus website  is here: http://sri-csl.github.io/stegotorus
+The StegoTorus website  is: http://sri-csl.github.io/stegotorus

 What is this?
 -------------

 Please see *"StegoTorus: A Camouflage Proxy for the Tor Anonymity System"* for a detailed explanation on what this tool does and how it does it.
-A copy can be found at (https://github.com/SRI-CSL/Stegotorus/blob/master/doc/stegotorus.pdf?raw=true)
+A copy can be found at https://github.com/SRI-CSL/Stegotorus/blob/master/doc/stegotorus.pdf?raw=true

 General Compilation
 -------------------